thomasbsease/starwar-dataviz/starwars.md

 ### Pick a numerical variable and a categorical variable and make a visualisation (you pick the type!) to visualise the relationship between the two variables.
 Along with your code and output, provide an interpretation of the visualisation.

+Here is a histogram that is shows the frequency of various masses (in kgs) by gender.

 ``` r
 ggplot(starwars,
        aes(x = mass, fill = gender)) +